-Bloblang, or blobl for short (pronounced "blobble"), is a language designed specifically for mapping unstructured data.
+Bloblang, or blobl for short, is a language designed for mapping data of a wide variety of forms.
 It's a safe, fast, and powerful way to perform document mapping within Benthos.

 The pipe operator (